Will-Dolan/ITP450-DataScience-Fall2024/week3/README.md

 mamba install line_profiler --channel conda-forge   #optional, needed if you want to use line_profiler function within your code
 ```

+Note:
+'line_profiler' is a Python module used for profiling (measuring the execution time) of individual lines in a script, helping with performance optimization.

 ### Install Jupyter Kernel
 Follow the link to CARC Jupyter Kernel documentation: https://www.carc.usc.edu/user-guides/hpc-systems/software/jupyter-kernels and Look for the 'Conda' Section to install Jupyter Kernel.
 When you finish the installation, type 'exit' to exit from the interactive session.